Standard Shopping vs Performance Max: How to Decide What to Run

 Use campaign priority.
 Standard Shopping has a priority setting (Low / Medium / High).
 PMax takes precedence over a Low or Medium priority Shopping campaign on overlapping queries.
 To make Shopping the gatekeeper for a specific subset, set it to High and exclude those products from the PMax feed.

 Measure on incrementality, not last-click.
-A campaign that only re-serves customers who would have bought anyway looks great in last-click but adds nothing.
+A campaign that merely re-serves customers who would have bought anyway looks great in last-click but adds no real value.
 Periodically pause campaigns or run lift studies to confirm each one is earning its budget.
+For a deeper comparison between PMax and Search specifically, see Performance Max vs Search campaigns.

-How to migrate from Standard Shopping to Performance Max without losing performance
+How to Migrate from Standard Shopping to Performance Max Without Losing Performance

 Run PMax and Shopping in parallel for 2 to 4 weeks.
 Don’t pause Shopping the day PMax launches.
 Sunset Shopping only once PMax is clearly carrying the load.